 Average protein content in mushrooms is similar to that of vegetables (between 2 and 7%), except when they are dehydrated (about 9%.)

-*More information: Minerals in mushrooms
+*More information: Minerals and vitamins in mushrooms

 Orange chanterelle mushroom (Cantharellus lutescens) is usually sold in markets for its ability to withstand fine drying, allowing it to be preserved for a long time very easily.
 It is a type of highly aromatic and delicious mushroom